ripiuk/sound-recording-studio-expert/README.md

 ### About
-This is an expert system on how to provide a home sound recording studio.
+This is an expert system on how to provide a home sound recording studio, based on Bayesian belief network.